-Mr. Law Chun Choi and Mr. Lin Jincong had entered into service contracts with the Company for an initial term of three years commencing from 28 May 2019 and 1 January 2022, respectively, which had continued after their expiration until terminated by not less than three months' notice in writing served by either party on the other.
+Mr. Law Chun Choi had entered into service contracts with the Company for an initial term of three years, which had continued after their expiration until terminated by not less than three months' notice in writing served by either party on the other.

-Mr. Lum Pak Sum, Mr. Choi Pun Lap, Mr. Yu Shui Sang Bernard and Mr. Wong Yue Kwan Alan had entered into letter of appointments with the Company on 28 May 2019, 28 May 2019, 4 January 2021 and 1 January 2022 respectively, and were appointed for an initial term of three years.
+Mr. Lum Pak Sum, Mr. Choi Pun Lap, Mr. Yu Shui Sang Bernard and Mr. Wong Yue Kwan Alan had entered into letter of appointments with the Company for an initial term of three years, which is renewable for a successive term of three years upon expiry of every term of his appointment, unless terminated in accordance with the terms of the appointment letter.